-He previously served as a law clerk to the Honorable William H. Walls of the U.S. District Court for the District of New Jersey.
+Greg previously served as a law clerk to the Honorable William H. Walls of the U.S. District Court for the District of New Jersey.
+He received his B.A. from Amherst College and his J.D. from Columbia Law School.

 Representative Matters